-Besides the uniqueness of a hockey team from a country where the median temperature is between 20-degrees-Celsius/68-degrees-Farenheit and 28-degrees-Celsius/82-degrees-Farenheit, let’s be honest here; to see a team made up completely of Black men is striking.
-Until recent years hockey was considered to be “a White man’s game,” and that’s what got me thinking even more about the coincidence of the Kenyan team meeting one of the NHL’s premiere superstars.
+Besides the uniqueness of a hockey team from a country where the median temperature is between 20-degrees-Celsius/68-degrees-Fahrenheit and 28-degrees-Celsius/82-degrees-Fahrenheit, let’s be honest here; to see a team made up completely of Black men is striking.
+Until recent years hockey was considered to be “a White man’s game,” and that’s what got me thinking even more about the coincidence of the Kenyan team meeting one of the NHL’s premier superstars.

 This meeting came just a few weeks before the man who broke the colour barrier in the NHL, Willie O’Ree, is to be inducted into the Hockey Hall of Fame.